-This statement is prepared in consolidated basis for regulatory purposes, which is different from the basis of consolidation for accounting basis.
+This statement is prepared based on the consolidated basis for regulatory purposes, which is different from the basis of consolidation for accounting basis.
 For the details of the basis of consolidation, please refer to Note (A) of the Group's consolidated financial statements.